How to Become a CPA

 Featuring in-person review sessions in your area, this is designed for students who require more structure and thrive in traditional classroom settings.

 Ready to schedule your Live or LiveOnline courses?
-Visit our Getting started page.
+Get started today.

 Step 4: Finalize your certification

 Passing the CPA Exam does not give you automatic license to begin practicing as a CPA.
 Some states may require an ethics exam, while others require licensed CPAs to participate in continuing professional education (CPE) annually to maintain their certification.